 - Negative conflict acts as a mediator between unconditional regard and relationship satisfaction by the effect is has on unconditional regard

-- Negative conflict may lower the extend to which an individual feels accepted or understood by hi or her partner which then has an influence on relationship satisfaction.
+- Negative conflict may lower the extent to which an individual feels accepted or understood by hi or her partner which then has an influence on relationship satisfaction.

 In plain English… Fighting in marriage makes you feel less accepted and less understood, which decreases your satisfaction with the marriage.